UDA-COPE: Unsupervised Domain Adaptation for Category-level Object Pose Estimation: Experiments

 {\textbf{Pseudo Label Filtering.}} To show the effectiveness of our pseudo label filtering based on the proposed bidirectional point filtering, we experimented with well-known pseudo label filtering techniques.
-The candidates are, Top k (conf), Top k (conf, class-wise), Entropy, SoftMax Max, SoftMax Avg., and ArgMax Match.
-Top k filterings use top $k$\% predictions of the pseudo label $N_\text{PL}$ based on the softmax values, where class-wise does the sorting/filtering within all instances in each class.
-Entropy filtering use bottom $k$\% of the predictions regarding its entropy.
-For SoftMax Max, SoftMax Avg., and ArgMax Match, we consider all three outputs from the teacher network, $N^\text{T}_\text{2D}$, $N^\text{T}_\text{3D}$, $N^\text{T}_\text{Fused}$.
-Among three predictions, the filtered pseudo label is generated by selecting or compositing values that are either maximum of the softmax, average of the softmax, or having matched indices of the argmax operation.
-We set $k$ as 50, regarding the filtering approximate ratio of bidirectional point filtering.

-Compared to other filtering methods, our filtering method achieves the best performance overall, as can be seen in \tref{tab:filter_rgb}.
+The candidates were, Top k (conf), Top k (conf, class-wise), Entropy, SoftMax Max, SoftMax Avg., and ArgMax Match.
+Top k filterings use the top $k$\% predictions of the pseudo label $N_\text{PL}$ based on the softmax values, where class-wise does the sorting/filtering within all instances in each class.
+Entropy filtering uses the bottom $k$\% of the predictions regarding its entropy.
+For SoftMax Max, SoftMax Avg., and ArgMax Match, we considered all three outputs from the teacher network, $N^\text{T}_\text{2D}$, $N^\text{T}_\text{3D}$, $N^\text{T}_\text{Fused}$.
+Among the three predictions, the filtered pseudo label was generated by selecting or compositing values that were either the maximum of the softmax, the average of the softmax, or having indices match of the argmax operation.
+We set $k$ to be 50, regarding the filtering approximate ratio of bidirectional point filtering.
+Compared to other filtering methods, our filtering method achieved the best performance overall, as can be seen in \Tref{tab:filter_rgb}.
 This suggests that our pose-aware bidirectional point filtering generates more reliable pseudo label.
 This is because while other filter methods only concentrate on the predicted logit itself, while ours consider the relationship between estimated NOCS map and observed depth points.
 Therefore, our approach can efficiently remove pose and depth-aware outliers.

-{\textbf{Reliability of our Pseudo label.}} \Fref{fig:gt_error} visualizes some examples of the real training set with ground-truth labels and our pseudo labels.
-6D poses are obtained and visualized by Umeyama algorithm~\cite{umeyama1991least}, using ground-truth NOCS map and our pseudo label NOCS map.
-The real data annotations are mainly automatically done using aruco markers.
+{\textbf{Reliability of our Pseudo label.}} \Fref{fig:gt_error} visualizes some examples of the real training set with GT labels and our pseudo labels.
+6D poses were obtained and visualized using the Umeyama algorithm~\cite{umeyama1991least}, using GT NOCS map and our pseudo label NOCS map.
+The real data annotations were mainly performed automatically using aruco markers.
 For some of the failure cases, additional ICP or manual human annotations were needed.
-Therefore, there exist frames with inaccurate labels, which might disrupt supervised training.
+Therefore, frames with inaccurate labels exist, which might disrupt supervised training.